ubergeekseven/ParametricTextUpdate/README.md

 ## Requirements
 - Fusion 360 (version 2.0.0 or later)
 - Windows 10/11 or macOS
-- Python 3.6 or later (for automated installation)
+- Python 3.6 or later (for Mac installation only)
-  - Windows users: The installer will guide you through Python installation if needed

 ## Version History
 - 1.0.0 (Current)
   - Initial release
   - Basic combine/cut functionality
   - Support for parametric text and objects
-  - Automated installation support with batch installer for Windows
+  - Simple one-click installation for Windows users

 ## Support
 [Add your support information here]